GenePattern Notebook Environment Features

-Once the Run button has been clicked, all selected files will upload and then a Job Cell will be inserted below to indicate the status of the job in GenePattern’s queue (see Job Cells below).
+Once the Run button has been clicked, all selected files will upload and then a Job section will be appended below the Analysis Cell to indicate the status of the job in GenePattern’s queue (see Analysis Results below).

 Once an analysis is launched, a new job section will appear in the analysis cell.
 This section represents the status of a job that has been submitted to GenePattern queue for processing.
 Jobs progress through the states of Pending, Running and finally either to Completed or Error.

 Once a job has completed or experienced an error, the cell will update to display a list of outputs.
 These outputs are files which can be displayed in the browser, downloaded or sent as input to another GenePattern analysis.
 Outputs are indicated by the icon.

-To see a list of all output file options, simply click that output in the list and a menu wll open, displaying the available options.
+To see a list of all output file options, simply click that output in the list and a menu will open, displaying the available options.

-If this analysis includes visualization, the visualization will load and appear inside the Job Cell as well.
+If this analysis includes visualization, the visualization will load and appear inside the Job section of the Analysis Cell.

 2. Markdown Cells